 Make sure to check the label on your pillow for chemical flame retardants and always choose products without them when possible.

-Some pillows are made with a protective finish.
+Some pillowcases are made with a protective finish.
 These finishes not only make the pillow look cleaner longer, but also help to prevent dust mites and other allergens from breeding in your pillows.
 Unfortunately, some of these finishes can contain formaldehyde or other chemicals that may cause health problems.

 For instance, formaldehyde is used for wrinkle resistance and improves the penetration of dyes and inks on textiles.
 However, this chemical can cause cancer and allergic reactions.